Oxid is a supported shopping cart system at Shopgate.

 5.2 How do I know if my OXID system works with UTF-8 or ISO?

-In the column on the right side of your page you can see the number 0 or 1.
+In the column on the right side of the page, you can see the number 0 or 1.

 - If you see the number 1 in this column, your system works with UTF-8.